panpanzhang99299/fdacovidchina/README.md

-# R and MATLAB codes for paper: "Exploring COVID-19 in Mainland China during the lockdown of Wuhan via functional data analysis"
+# R and MATLAB codes
+## Exploring COVID-19 in Mainland China during the lockdown of Wuhan via functional data analysis